olistic/warriorjs/docs/cli.md

 Path to a directory under which to run the game.
 By default, the current working directory is used.

-> Running `warriorjs` while you are in your profile's directory will auto-select
-> that profile so you don't have to each time.

 ## `--level <number>` (Epic Mode only)

 Practice a level.
 Use this option on levels you are having difficulty or want to